Oops! I Left My Tape on Too Long! How Do I Get the Residue Off?

 Using the right product for the right job is one way to cut down on potential tape residue, especially when you work with high-quality products.
 Consider TapeManBlue for your adhesive needs, and use our array of products for a variety of jobs and projects:

-Blue painter's tape: Our painter's tape has a medium tack adhesive that gives just enough stick to get the job done without leaving adhesive behind when used correctly.
+Blue or green painter's tape: Our blue painter's tape has a medium tack adhesive that gives just enough stick to get the job done without leaving adhesive behind when used correctly.
 Painter's tape, as the name implies, is handy for painting — but you can also use it for short-term decorating and other projects.
 It's suitable to use on walls, trim, woodwork, hardwood floors, tile, glass and more.
+If you need a higher tack adhesive, look no further than green painter's tape.
+Green painter's tape removes cleanly for up to 14 days and is great for painting rough, uneven surfaces both indoors and outdoors.

 Shop Blue Painter's Tape